wwu-pi/tutorials/lectures/acse/030_importing_sample_projects.md

 the project is located.
 Projects created with Spring Intializr already contain the [Spring Boot Maven plugin](https://docs.spring.io/spring-boot/docs/current/maven-plugin/reference/htmlsingle/) so you can simply execute <code>./mvnw spring-boot:run</code>.
 If you are lacking permissions to execute the application under Linux, you can try executing <code>chmod a+x <i>mvnw-file</i></code> and trying again thereafter.
-Executing <code>./mvnw spring-boot:run</code> will take care of the different maven lifecycle steps and deploying a corresponding .jar.
+Executing <code>./mvnw spring-boot:run</code> will take care of the different maven lifecycle steps and start the application.

 ### Run and debug the application using Eclipse
 #### Run the application in Eclipses